1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment includes diagnostic testing, antibiotic therapy, and supportive care:

-• Breath test: A quick in-office urea breath test measures gases in your breath to detect H. pylori.
+• Breath test: A rapid in-office urea breath test measures gases in your breath to detect H. pylori.

-• Stool test: A home-collected sample is analyzed in our lab to confirm the infection.
+• Stool test: A home-based sample is analyzed in our lab to confirm the infection.

-• Triple therapy: A 10-14 day course of two antibiotics plus an acid reducer to eradicate the bacteria.
+• Triple therapy: A 10–14 day course of two antibiotics plus an acid reducer to eliminate the bacteria.

-• Natural support: Probiotics, dietary adjustments (e.g., green tea, honey) and lifestyle tips to aid healing.
+• Natural assistance: Probiotics, dietary changes (e.g., green tea, honey), and lifestyle strategies to support healing.

-• Follow-up testing: Repeat breath or stool testing after treatment to ensure the infection is cleared.
+• Follow-up testing: Two to three repeat breath or stool tests after treatment to ensure the infection has been cleared.

 Book an Appointment Today